May 10, 2023

 Walmart, for example, demonstrates the distinctiveness between blue degrees.
 It does this by showing that medium blue is the most dominant, followed by dark blue and light blue in the same proportion.
 Then, it only gives a third for five colors in combination with the core colors.

 Experiments have shown that altering the proportions makes a radical difference, especially with high contrast.
 However, when it comes to color distribution in a design, that depends on the dominant color.
 It also depends on what you want to accomplish with the design and the people you want to target.

 Typography is the section where you define your alphabetical letters and writing style.
-You should include the font, size, weight, line height, and much more.
+Your web design typography style guide should include the font, size, weight, line height, and much more.

 Some companies design their own fonts and provide download links for the typefaces they want.
 They use their typeface for documentation and advertising.
 Also, some companies incorporate the primary typeface into the brand logo.

 The style guide specifies the primary and the secondary typeface, font sizes (large for headings, medium for subheaders, and lower for lengthy paragraphs), and font weights (light, bold, heavy).

 Furthermore, just like colors, brands choose their fonts based on typography theory.
 Based on that theory, fonts have a psychological influence.
 Your web design typography style guide may have an impact on your brand's identity and messaging.